ycm-core/ycmd/README.md

 - All strings going into and out of the server are UTF-8 encoded.
 - All line and column numbers are 1-based, not 0-based.
+- All file paths are full, absolute paths.
 - All requests to the server _must_ include an [HMAC][] in the `x-ycm-hmac` HTTP header.
 The HMAC is computed from the shared secret passed to the server on startup and the request/response body.
 The digest algorithm is SHA-256.
 The